Download all exemplars

 Transport has been fully explained as a factor that has contributed to the variation by improving the accessibility of London.
 The student included evidence for road, rail and the port (2).

-Comprehensive understanding is evident when the student makes clear links between the contributing factors of transport, manufacturing and immigration, resulting in accelerated rates of population growth (3).
+Comprehensive geographic understanding is evident when the student makes clear links between the contributing factors of transport, manufacturing and immigration, resulting in accelerated rates of population growth (3).
 The effective inclusion of the multiplier model provides further evidence of comprehensive understanding (4).

 When the student discusses spatial patterns relating to the temporal variation (5), they demonstrate a comprehensive understanding of the urban pattern.